n-borzenko/Shopellio/README.md

 This project represents user experience in a shopping application.

 Planned feature list ordered by priority:
-- Basic welcome and onboarding screens
+- ☑️ Basic home and onboarding screens
 - Screen with the list of items
 - Detailed item screen
 - Fetching items from an external API